 Original instructions and embossed vinyl covering has been re-glued in all places as needed.

 The amplifier is rather simple and all of the electrolytics are within specifications.
-Below the amplifier unseen here is the passive phono preamp.
-No power supply needed for this device.
+All of the potentiometers have been cleaned to eliminate static when operating them.

 All of the metal exterior hardware has been polished.
 The rounded feet seen here are opposite of the carry handle so the unit does not have to sit flat when not in use.